Crisgrva/HolbertonDarkNight/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=rahulbanerjee26.rahulbanerjee26)

 </p>
 <div size='20px'>I did the exercise of adding some styles to the Holberton page to add the dark mode to the page.
 I want to share with you this method to avoid being dazzled every time we switch between our code editor and the intranet.
-Only for chromium browser</div>
+Compatible with Chrome</div>

 <h2> How to do it? </h2>